-Crochet human hair provides effortless looks that keep your natural hair protected while looking as natural as possible.
-The term “crochet” comes from the method in which synthetic or human hair extensions are applied to the hair while using a latch hook.
+Crochet human hair can provide effortless looks that keep you naturally protected while looking as natural as possible.
+The term crochet Comes from the method in which synthetic or human hair extensions are applied to the hair while using a latch hook.
 We’ll go over the basics in this post.

-Once your hair is moisturized, don’t forget to pay attention to the scalp, you’re ready for a blowout.
+A right crochet hairstyle starts with careful prep.
+Wash and condition your hair, making sure to detangle properly.
+After washing and detangling, apply a leave-in conditioner, oil and styling cream using the LOC method.
+Once your hair is moisturized, don’t forget to pay attention to the scalp, you are ready for a blowout.
 Use medium heat and a wide-toothed comb to blowout your hair.
-This will make it easier to braid down and keep your braids secure in order to make your crochet style look as natural as possible.
+This will make it easier to braid down and keep your braids secure to make your crochet style look as natural as possible.

-After you’re done with your crochet style, you can remove the human hair, wash and reuse.
-The great thing about crochet braids with curly human hair you can use them multiple times.
+After your done with your crochet style, you can remove the human hair, wash, and reuse the great thing about crochet braids with curly hair; you can use them multiple times.